Earn a degree, diploma, or certificate

 Meet with an advisor for new and visiting students.

-Visit the Admissions and Advising Services Office at the Wynn Center, room 10-200.
+Visit the Advising Services Office at the Wynn Center, room 10-200.
 Get in line before you arrive by using QLess.

 New students will be assigned to a faculty advisor when classes begin.